Left Handed Guitars For Beginners – 8 Great Electric Guitars to Get You Started

 Squier Classic Vibe ’70s HSS Stratocaster

 Squier‘s Classic Vibe series offers great build quality and incredible value, with playability to match!
-Because of this, it costs that little bit more than the Standard Strat.
-The Classic Vibe series offer you setups of Fender guitars from previous eras, including Stratocasters from the ’50s, ’60s and ’70s.
+Because of this, it costs a little bit more than a Standard Strat (no longer available to lefties!).

 Check price/availability at: